headwalluk/wp-vulnz/plugins/wp-vulnz/readme.txt

 1. WP VULNZ Summary and Settings pages in the WordPress admin.

 == Changelog ==

+= 1.0.2 =
+* Tidying up bits-and-bobs in the codebase.
+* Added a settings link from the wp-admin/plugins.php page.
+* Moved the PLUGIN_VERSION constant so it gets updated properly with the plugin's header meta.

 = 1.0.0 =
 * First stable release.